 9. Midnight Express (Turkey)

 Just kidding!
 Istanbul is actually hot and trending right now but this true story movie showed us a different side to a past Turkey that had us wanting to stay right on our couches!
 Definitely made us appreciate our hot showers and cozy beds.

-Simply put, any of these three movies is one of the best advertisements for the Greek Islands.
+Simply put, any of the three Mamma Mia movies is one of the best advertisements for the Greek Islands.
 You can almost feel the warmth of island life project from the screen.
 The colors, the cast, the music – your mind will already be in Skopelos (one of the more popular island locations where the movie was filmed).

 10. The Best Exotic Marigold Hotel and The Second Best Exotic Marigold Hotel (India)

 For a blast to the senses, watch this richly-colored film.
 In true British comedic fashion, follow Judy Dench (narrator) and her fellow cast-of-a-certain-age as they relocate and retire to India.
 Enjoy a few laughs and find yourself completely enchanted with India’s charm.
 Life around the picturesque hotel (which is actually the Ravla Khempur Hotel in Khempur) moved and intrigued us.

 11. Before Sunrise (Vienna, Budapest)

 Backpacking in Europe with a young Ethan Hawke?
 Yes, please.
 Meeting him on a train from Budapest to Vienna where he asks you to spend his last day in Europe with him?
 Why not?
 Wander the charming streets of the Austrian capital and dream about the future.
 If that’s not convincing enough, follow up with Before Sunset (the sequel to this movie).